Enabling GDPR: Celebrus Creates Automated Path to Compliance for EnterprisesSunbury-on-Thames, 8th November 2017

 Furthermore, the potential for GDPR compliance costs to rapidly escalate is reduced significantly by an automated, self-service approach to requests from citizens to receive their data in a useful, readable and portable format (Article 20 of the EU General Data Protection Regulation).
 This means that not only can enterprises scale their customer data systems to comply with this regulation, they can also avoid the need for establishing extensive, costly teams of people dedicated to servicing citizen data requests.

 Matthew Tod, Chief Data Officer at Celebrus commented: "The Celebrus CDP is the single most effective response to the GDPR challenge that I have yet seen.
 It vastly simplifies management of compliance across customer data applications and effectively removes the risk to enterprises from manually addressing the citizen data request process."
-On the subject of scalability, he continued that "organisations concerned with the threat of large quantities of citizen data requests needing to be dealt with concurrently should grasp the opportunity to automate the process.
-Adopting a simple method, where customer data is captured compliantly only once and delivered multiple times to the applications that can best make use of it, is the smart approach to unravelling the GDPR challenge."
+On the subject of scalability, he continued that "organizations concerned with the threat of large quantities of citizen data requests needing to be dealt with concurrently should grasp the opportunity to automate the process.
+Adopting a simple method, where customer data is captured compliantly only once and delivered multiple times to the applications that can best make use of it, is the smart approach to unraveling the GDPR challenge."